jbaumann/attiny_daemon/README.md

 - firmware - this directory contains the ATTiny implementation as an Arduino project.
 Simply open the project directory in your Arduino IDE, configure it for an ATTiny (45 or 85) and compile it.
 I personally program my ATTiny's with USBASP, an adapter which can be bought for small money.
 - daemon - this directory contains the daemon, the unit file that allows us to install it as a service with systemd and an example configuration script.
 For first experiments, start the daemon with the option --nodaemon to allow for a graceful exit (i.e. no subsequent shutdown of the Raspberry Pi).

+A fourth directory miscelleaneous contains additional pictures and diagrams used in the wiki pages.

 And now it is time to head over to the [Wiki](https://github.com/jbaumann/attiny_daemon/wiki) to get details on how to install and modify the hardware and software, the detailed thoughts on the different parts of the implementations and tips and tricks for building the hardware and modifying the software.
 Have fun.